openebs/velero-plugin/README.md

 ### Creating a backup
 To back up data of all your applications in the default namespace, run the following command:

-`ark backup create defaultbackup --include-namespaces=default --snapshot-volumes --volume-snapshot-locations=<SNAPSHOT_LOCATION>`
+`velero backup create defaultbackup --include-namespaces=default --snapshot-volumes --volume-snapshot-locations=<SNAPSHOT_LOCATION>`

-`SNAPSHOT_LOCATION` should be the same as you configured by using `example/06-ark-volumesnapshotlocation.yaml`.
+`SNAPSHOT_LOCATION` should be the same as you configured by using `example/06-volumesnapshotlocation.yaml`.

 You can check the status of backup using the following command:

-`ark backup get `
+`velero backup get `

 Above command will list out the all backups you created.
 Sample output of the above command is mentioned below :
 ```